 Tip: Take a thermos full of warm water to pour over your feet after paddling, It’s the best thing ever!
 NOT HOT though as you could cause some serious pain pouring hot water onto cold feet.

 If you’re looking for some winter SUP buddies join our facebook group and paddle out with some of the social crew.
-If this year is anything like 2017 we’ll have some incredible winter days keeping our SUP Tonic fam busy planning some great paddles.
+We have some great winter sessions planned so keep posted for all the details and enjoy some of the most stunning conditions for supping!